mnakalay/concrete5-packager/README.md

 Then install all dependencies using NPM from within the project folder
 > npm install

-Finally run the app with the following command
+Finally run the app in dev mode with the following command
 > quasar dev -m electron

+Or build the executable for your system with the following command
+> quasar build -m electron

 On Mac you might get an error message saying you also need to run the following command
 > npm install --save aws-sdk